Criterion-based Heterogeneous Collaborative Filtering for Multi-behavior Implicit Recommendation: Method

-in which $0 \leq \alpha \leq 1$ is a hyper-parameter to control the ratio of two bounds.
+in which $0 \leq \alpha \leq 1$ is a hyper-parameter to control the ratio of two thresholds.
 Note that the user heterogeneity matrix $\mathbf{H}$ corresponds to user idiosyncrasy and the item heterogeneity matrix $\mathbf{G}$ corresponds to item properties as discussed in the introduction.
-Now, we revise the Equation \ref{equ:criterion_loss_user_item} into the following formulation:
+Now, we revise Equation \ref{equ:criterion_loss_user_item} as follows:

-where $\Theta_{HCL}^{(k)}=\{H_{uk}, G_{vk}\}_{u\in U, v\in V}$.
-Besides simplifying the model, assuming that each upper bound is proportional to the lower bound is also helpful to optimization the loss.
-Typically, the negative interactions tend to decrease the lower bounds while the positive interactions tend to increase the upper bounds.
-Our design can balance these tendencies during optimization to learn the appropriate user heterogeneity matrix and the item heterogeneity matrix.
+where $\Theta_{HCL}^{(k)}=\{H_{uk}, G_{vk}\}_{u\in U, v\in V}$. \RR{The primary objective of assuming that each upper threshold is proportional to the lower threshold is to decrease the number of parameters, which also contributes to effective loss optimization.
+In particular, negative interactions tend to reduce the thresholds, while positive interactions raise the upper thresholds.
+Our design can balance these tendencies during optimization, effectively learning the appropriate user and item heterogeneity matrices.
+Without this constraint, the upper bounds would continue to increase and lower bounds would continue to decrease to minimize the loss objective, ultimately leading to a trivial solution.}